 SBS late fee

-SBS late fee will not be assessed in March, April, or May (spring 2020 quarter).
+SBS late fee will not be assessed in March, April, May, June or July.

 |$25.00||Student Business Services||Late fee on unpaid non-tuition/housing charges. (i.e. Parking fees, ID Cards, Library charges etc.|